Bread Recipes

 This is a dense European-style bread with unusual grainy texture.
-It should
+It should be

-taste.
 It's excellent warm with gobs of sweet butter.

 4 packages active dry yeast